rushikesh-9/Load-Balancer-Project/README.md

 This project demonstrates how to automate the setup of a load balancer architecture using **Ansible**.
 It installs and configures **Apache web servers** and an **HAProxy load balancer** to distribute traffic across multiple backend servers.
-Firewall rules are also applied to allow HTTP/HTTPS traffic.

 ----------------------------------------------------------------